Former Trump administration officials: A list of notable departures

 Yates refused to enforce Trump’s controversial travel ban and issued a memo to the Justice Department not to defend the executive order.

-Fox News' Kristin Brown, Jake Gibson, Serafin Gomez, Alex Pappas, John Roberts, Brooke Singman and The Associated Press contributed to this report.
+Fox News' Kristin Brown, Jake Gibson, Serafin Gomez, Alex Pappas, John Roberts, Brooke Singman, Gillian Turner and The Associated Press contributed to this report.